 Table 7 shows demographic characteristics at the municipality level for each type of school, as well as the urban status of the school as defined by the Ministry of Education.
 Public schools are in general located in less wealthy, predominantly poorer, and smaller in population municipalities than both for-profit and nonprofit schools.
-They are also more rural.
-For-profit schools don't differ much from nonprofits in terms of the average income per capita and the poverty rate of the municipality where they are located.
-They are, however, located in areas with larger population, and are somewhat more rural than nonprofit schools.
+Public schools are also more rural.
+For-profit schools do not differ much from nonprofit schools in terms of the average income per capita and the poverty rate of the municipality where they are located.
+For-profit schools are, however, located in areas with larger population, and are somewhat more rural than nonprofit schools.